Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_thunderbird/guide.en-ie.md

 > [!warning]
 >
-> In our example, we use the server mention: pro?.mail.ovh.net.
+> In our examples, we will use as the server name: pro?.mail.ovh.net.
 You will need to replace the "?" with the number designating the server of your Email Pro service.
 >
 > 1. Log in to your [OVHcloud Control Panel](/links/manager).
 > 1. Go to the `Web Cloud`{.action} section.